 If you are looking for a secret sauce of building a robust, smooth, and functional app, it lies in the technology stack.
 Technology stack is the combination of platform, programming languages, interface designing tools, database, and testing frameworks– everything you need to develop an app.
 Mobile development technology stack has four core components-

-Backend Development – Backend is the interface that takes the user input/information, processes it, and gives the best result.
+- Backend Development – Backend is the interface which takes the user input/information, processes it, and gives the best result.

-Need the best tech stack for your application?
+Need the best tech stack for your VR boxing application?
 Here’s a list of factors to consider before choosing the tech stack:

 - Type of project